Synchronized swimming is the execution of precise movements on, above and beneath the water performing to music.

 Add to this a combination of grace, fluidity and synchronization with an entire team and you have just imagined synchronized swimming.

-In synchronized swimming, there are four different events:
+In synchronized swimming, there are several different events:

 Solo (single swimmer)